bytehunt/scp/README.md

 ### 🥰 Contribute

-We welcome everyone to contribute by us following the standard way. one could write a similar program in their preferred language that accepts an input symbol and uses loops to print the symbol in different colors.
+We welcome everyone to contribut us by following the standard way. one could write a similar program in their preferred language that accepts an input symbol and uses loops to print the symbol in different colors.
 Depending on the language, `(Default one should be standard icon of lang)` the method for setting the color of the text being printed may be different `(e.g. using libraries or built-in functions)`.
 Additionally, the method for checking for an input symbol may also be different, but the overall logic of the program should be the same like [these ones](/src).

 ### ❤️‍🩹 Gratitute